Be My Valentine: 10 Polish Quotes About Love

 But you see, even without air I live on!

-Maria Pawlikowska-Jasnorzewska (1891 - 1945) is among the most important Polish poets of the interwar period.
-Her short, and possibly most well-known, poem Miłość (Love), was published in 1926 as part of the book of poetry Pocałunki (Kisses).
+Maria Pawlikowska-Jasnorzewska (1891-1945) is amongst the most important Polish poets of the Interwar period.
+Her short, and possibly most well-known, poem Miłość (Love) was published in 1926 as part of the book of poetry Pocałunki (Kisses).
 Nature and transience were the underlying themes of the collection.
-It is considered one of Pawlikowska’s finest.
+It is considered to be one of Pawlikowska’s finest.

 A clear example of break-up poetry, Love appears to be saying that the end of a relationship doesn’t have to be the end of the world.
 Although it might seem like life without your beloved – ‘without air’ – is impossible, that actually isn’t the case.
 The narrator ‘lives on’.
 Sometimes, not binding the ‘fair wings’ of a ‘free spirit’ means letting them go…